Skip to Main Content

 • Click on Available Online

-• Do NOT refine your search by clicking on City College.
-This seems to omit many books to which you have access
+NOTE: Do NOT refine your search by clicking on the filter for SD City College.
+Sometimes this omits books to which we have access.

 • Some databases include articles from journals magazines and newspapers as well as books.
 If you are unsure what kind of resource you have, ask us on 24/7 chat on our home page or ask your instructor.